medivh-jay/daemon/README.md

     var process = daemon.NewProcess(new(HTTPServer))
     _ = process.Run()
 ```
-Simply let the service run to the background
+let the service run to the background

 - You can use the GetCommand method to get the cobra.Command object to set up more command content
 - command start have a flag --daemon